How to Get Your Trucking Authority: 2025 Update

 Own your authority and get started!

 Getting your trucking authority is just the beginning.
 Now you need to know where your freight is coming from so you have something to move and can start making money.
-Get familiar with load boards if you don’t have customers lined up, and start building relationships with quality freight brokers that you can work with in the future.
-The Truckstop Load Board is a great way to connect with trusted brokers.
-Get started today!
+You need consistent, profitable loads and a way to manage them efficiently.
+The Truckstop Load Board is the perfect tool for running your new trucking business processes from start to finish.

 Find out how our platform gives you the visibility you need to get more done.